Magic Mike: Home media

+Reception

 Box office

 Magic Mike proved to be a box office hit, grossing $113,721,571 and $53,500,000 outside North America with a total gross of $167,221,571 worldwide from a modest $7 million budget; it is the top-grossing movie under the Dance genre.
 On its opening day (June 29, 2012), the film performed better than expected, earning about $19 million including a $2 million midnight run.
 It finished the weekend at the second spot behind Ted with a total of $39,127,170.
 It was the first time two R-rated films grossed more than $21 million each during a weekend.

 On its opening weekend, Magic Mike attracted an audience of 73% females, with 43% of the audience being over the age of 35.
 Dan Fellman, Warner Bros.
 Pictures President of Domestic Distribution, said this phenomenon could be compared to Sex and the City, which had also appealed to large groups of women.

 Magic Mike was more successful in red states than in blue ones.
 Ticket sales in St. Louis and Nashville was more than 30% over the average.
 However ticket sales in New York City was 30% below the average.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 78% based on 218 reviews, with an average rating of 6.90/10.
-The site's critical consensus reads, "Magic Mike's sensitive direction, smart screenplay, and strong performances allows audiences to have their beefcake and eat it too."
+On Rotten Tomatoes, the film has an approval rating of 78% based on 215 reviews.
+The site's critical consensus reads: "Magic Mike's sensitive direction, smart screenplay, and strong performances allows audiences to have their beefcake and eat it too."
 On Metacritic, which assigns a normalized rating based reviews from mainstream critics, the film has a score of 72 out of 100, based on 38 critics indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, and wrote "Selling anyone the right to touch your genital area for a couple of bucks is not a good way to build self-esteem.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, and wrote: "Selling anyone the right to touch your genital area for a couple of bucks is not a good way to build self-esteem.
 Steven Soderbergh's Magic Mike makes this argument with a crafty mixture of comedy, romance, melodrama and some remarkably well-staged strip routines involving hunky, good-looking guys."
 Kofi Outlaw of Screen Rant called the film, "a subtle social commentary on blue-collar struggle and the pitfalls of the American Dream."

 The movie also launched Academy Award buzz for Matthew McConaughey as Dallas.
 However, he was not selected for inclusion among the nominees, which was described as a "snub" by many.

 Top ten lists

-Magic Mike was listed on many critics' top ten lists.
+Magic Mike was listed by many critics as one of the top ten films of 2012.